Mhav1/Code-of-Conduct/code-of-conduct.md

 #### Be considerate
 Any decision you take will affect other members and colleagues, and you should take those consequences into account when making decisions.
 Try to make decisions that are as inclusive as possible.
 #### Be respectful
 Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It's important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-We expect members of the CEK Open Source Club to be respectful when communicating with other community members, as well as with people outside the Community.
+We expect members/participants of the event to be respectful when communicating with other community members, as well as with people outside the Community.
 #### Be Collaborative
 What we produce is a complex whole made of many parts, it is the sum of many dreams.
 Collaboration between teams that each have their own goal and vision is essential; for the whole to be more than the sum of its parts, each part must make an effort to understand the whole.